johannes-titz/fastpos/cran-comments.md

 ## Test environments
-* local arch linux install, R 3.1.2
+* local Arch GNU/Linux install, R 3.6.1
+* ubuntu 16.04 (on travis-ci), R 3.6.1
-* win-builder (devel and release)
+* win-builder (devel, release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 1 NOTE on win-builder release and devel:

-* checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-  Namespace in Imports field not imported from: 'R6'

-  R6 is a build-time dependency.
+  Maintainer: 'Johannes Titz <johannes.titz@gmail.com>'

+  As I understand it this is just a reminder for CRAN maintainers.

 ## Downstream dependencies
 There are no downstream dependencies